 Where the Mind is Without Fear is one of the most powerful works by Bengali writer, Rabindranath Tagore.
 This simplified English language translation is 11 lines, without a rhyme scheme.
 The original Bengali version of the poem is called, Chitto jetha bhoyshunyo, and was published in 1910 before India gained its independence from Great Britain and was in the midst of protests and demonstrations against British rule.

 This poem is a contemplation of a state of being, a place in time, and a way of living into which the author, Tagore, wishes his country, India, would awaken.
-The first nine lines of the poem present a number of statements in which begin with the word, “Where…” These statements are each positive attributes which Tagore is hoping India will achieve.
+The first nine lines of the poem present a number of statements in which begin with the word, “Where…” These statements are each positive attributes that Tagore is hoping India will achieve.
 The poem resolves by finishing all of these sentences, and Tagore making a plea to his Father, for his country to wake up into “that heaven of freedom.”

 In this poem, Tagore lays out the tenants of what could be called a utopian society.